Warhammer: Chaosbane

 Warhammer: Chaosbane is an action role-playing game developed by Eko Software and published by Bigben Interactive.
-It was released for Microsoft Windows, PlayStation 4, and Xbox One on 31 May 2019.
+It was released for Microsoft Windows, PlayStation 4, and Xbox One on 4 June 2019.
 Players choose to play as one of six character classes from the Warhammer Fantasy setting: a human soldier of the Empire, a High Elf mage, a Dwarf slayer, a Wood Elf scout, a Dwarf engineer, or a human witch hunter.
-The character must help save the Empire against the demons of Chaos.
+The character must help save the Empire against the daemons of Chaos.
 Downloadable content featuring a storyline around the undead Tomb Kings was released on 16 December 2019.
 An enhanced version of the game was released for Xbox Series X/S on 10 November 2020 and for PlayStation 5 on 12 November 2020.

 Setting

 Chaosbane is set just after the "Great War Against Chaos", two hundred years prior to the setting of Warhammer Fantasy.
 The player character is a personal champion of Magnus the Pious, slayer of the Chaos Everchosen Asavar Kul, and soon to become Emperor of the fractured Empire.
 The player selects one of six characters with their own unique skill sets.
 Four were included with the base game: Konrad Vollen, an Empire Soldier (specializing in sword and shield); Prince Elontir of Ulthuan, an exiled High Elf Archmage (specializing in magic); Bragi Axebiter, a Dwarf Slayer (specializing in twin-weapon melee); and Elessa, a Wood Elf Waywatcher (specializing in archery).
 Two more characters - Keela Gunnarsdottir, a Dwarf Engineer (using firearms and technology), and Jurgen Heider, an Imperial Witch Hunter (using pistols and blades) - were added in DLCs.